 Photo by Stuart Dee.

-weather.
-Note-takers rarely listen as well as they could
+the time.
+Note-takers rarely listen as well as

 talking and talking while

 That keeps us saving up air, keeps us